 Transfer of data outside the jurisdiction

-In addition, data controllers can transfer personal data to a country not providing an adequate level of protection if the data subject has expressly consented to their transfer, or if the transfer is necessary to do any of the following:
+A data controller can transfer personal data to a state that does not satisfy the above conditions if the data subject has expressly consented to its transfer or if the transfer is necessary under one of the following conditions (Article 69, DPA):

-Protect the data subject's life.
+Protection of the data subject's life.

-Protect the public interest.
+Protection of the public interest.

-Satisfy obligations ensuring the establishment, exercise or defence of legal claims.
+To meet obligations ensuring the establishment, exercise or defence of legal claims.